Content

 How does a tubeless insert ride?

-MaXalami advertises that not only does the durability of the tires increase, but the damping of the gravel bike should also improve.
-It sounds logical because where bumps previously found their way to the rim upon impact, they are now absorbed by the tire insert.
+MaXalami advertises that not only does the durability of the tires increase, but the damping of the gravel bike is also supposed to improve.
+Sounds logical because where bumps previously found their way to the rim upon impact, they are now absorbed by the tire insert.
 This was noticeable in our test on the trail, on gravel, or on other poor surfaces.
-The bike or the wheels no longer stall when there is an impact down to the rigid rim material.
-The damping is indeed higher than with a normal tubeless tire, making biking on demanding and rocky trails significantly more comfortable.
+The bike or wheels no longer stall when there is an impact down to the stiff rim material.
+The damping is indeed higher than with a normal tubeless tire, which makes riding on demanding and rocky trails significantly more pleasant.

 Q: Do tire inserts work with flat tires?
 A: No idea...

-MaXalami advertises the innovative “Run Flat” feature.
-But can you really just continue riding to your destination with a flat on the insert without ruining the rim?
+MaXalami advertises the innovative „Run Flat“ feature.
+But can you really just continue to ride to the finish with a flat on the insert without ruining the rim?
 That sounds promising, especially for racers.
 We would have really liked to test that for you.
-But – in the “real” use, there wasn't a single tire defect to report!
-So we were left with only the self-made flat: On a freeride track in the Serfaus-Fiss-Ladis bike park, we wanted to know and let all the air out of the rear tire halfway through the track.
+Only – in the "real" application, there wasn’t a single tire defect to record!
+So we were left with only the self-made puncture: On a freeride track in the bike park Serfaus-Fiss-Ladis, we wanted to find out and let all the air out of the rear tire halfway down the track.

-Hard to believe: Of course, the driving fun was somewhat diminished, but we rode the trail with the homemade flat tire without any problems and reached the finish without any defects.
-If you participate in competitions, this is definitely a real selling point: You never have to let a tire puncture ruin your position on the podium again!
+Unbelievable: Of course, the fun of riding was somewhat diminished, but we rode the trail without any problems with the self-made flat tire and reached the finish without a defect.
+If you race, this is certainly a real purchase argument: You never have to let a tire puncture ruin your podium position again!

 Wheel before mounting the second tire bead